pycontribs/pyrax/docs/cloud_files.md

 ## Metadata for Containers and Objects
 Cloud Files allows you to set and retrieve arbitrary metadata on containers and storage objects.
 Metadata are simple key/value pairs, with both key and value being strings.
+Keys are case-insensitive, and are always returned in lowercase.
 The content of the metadata can be anything that is useful to you; the only requirement is that the keys begin with "X-Container-Meta-" and "X-Object-Meta-", respectively, for containers and storage objects.
 However, to make things easy for you, pyrax will automatically prefix your metadata headers with those strings if they aren't already present.

 	cf = pyrax.cloudfiles
 	cname = "example"